BodenmillerGroup/napping/README.md

 ## Environment setup example: mapping IMC and slidescanner images

-Certain dependencies need to be installed for aligning imaging mass cytometry (IMC) and brightfield/immunofluorescence images:
+As napari is under active development, the use of virtual environments is strongly encouraged.
+For example, to setup an environment for aligning Imaging Mass Cytometry (IMC, .mcd/.txt) and brightfield/immunofluorescence slidescanner (.czi) images:

     conda create -n napping_imc python
     conda activate napping_imc